 3. Intelligent property management systems

 While many high-tech innovations adopted by hotels are aimed at guests, what remains under the hood is just as, if not more, important.
 Introduction of intelligent property management systems is an essential part of digital transformation all businesses that want to remain current have to go through.
-Application of such systems allows you to improve the running of your properties in many ways that are not immediately obvious for outside observers.
+Application of such hotel management system software allows you to improve the running of your properties in many ways that are not immediately obvious for outside observers.
 For example, they can avoid overbookings of particular room types so that you both mitigate your losses from no-shows and cancellations and minimize the occurrence of situations when there are more bookings than available rooms.

 4. Internet of Things